Link2Home homelessness service

 The Complex Needs Coordination Project was a collaborative project that was implemented over 3 years and was completed in November 2010.
 With the City of Sydney and Department of Communities as lead agencies the CNCP partnered with a diverse range of government and non-government partners to focus on housing and supporting those people who had been homeless for a long period of time and who had multiple and complex needs.

-The City coordinates bi-monthly interagency meetings that attract service practitioners and volunteers from across the homelessness and allied services sector.
+The City coordinates quarterly interagency meetings that attract service practitioners and volunteers from across the homelessness and allied services sector.
 The meetings aim to provide practitioners with access to speakers on related topics and the opportunity to share information and network with each other.
 Each meeting is themed around a particular topic or issue of interest and guests speakers regularly attend.
 Meetings are generally attended by 30 to 60 people depending on the theme.
 Consumers are welcome.

-Meetings run on the third Wednesdays of every second month (with the exception of August) on level 4, Town Hall House, 456 Kent Street.
-Meeting times are from 10am to 12pm.
+Meetings are held on level 4, Town Hall House, 456 Kent Street.
+Meeting times are from 10am to 12pm on: